Qingfengxl/patch-magisk-on-windows/README.md

 thank you who built this magiskboot thank you!!!

-# It will only work some non-sar devices
+# It will only working on some non-sar devices
   tested on my Xiaomi 5X (tiffany) MIUI 12 android 9 ported form MistyRain...